 Chris Roberts, the Managing Director of Engaged Strategy, developed the Total Engagement Model.
 The Model aligns the ’organisation’s key strategic elements around brand, culture, value propositions and customer experiences to drive business performance and growth.

-The power of this model is validated by its publication in the Journal of Product & Brand Management, which uses a double-blind review process for all material it publishes.
-This paper was co-authored by Associate Professor Dr. Frank Alpert from the University of Queensland, Australia.
+The power of this model is validated by its publication in The Journal of Product & Brand Management, which uses a double-blind review process for all material it publishes, and in the academic textbook Customer Engagement: Contemporary issues and challenges.

 We use this innovative and proprietary business model to work with you to develop and align: